 Essentially, you don’t want the herbs to compete with meals.
 Herbs assimilate into the body better on an empty stomach.
 If you need to take herbs with a light snack, that’s okay.
 If you forget to take the allergy herbs, go ahead and take them with your meal.
 The concern is, if you take the herbs on a full stomach, they are competing with food for absorption.
-You might have to take more, and taking 2 tablets on a empty stomach may be the equivalent of 3 tablets on a full stomach.
+You might have to take more, and taking 2 capsules on a empty stomach may be the equivalent of 3 capsules on a full stomach.
 It is more efficient to take the herbs between meals, typically between breakfast and lunch, and lunch and dinner.
 If it doesn’t work for your patient’s lifestyle, it is usually okay to take with meals.

 First of all, if the Chinese patent formula does not have the name of a U.S. manufacturer or distributor on the label, the chances are good that it was not legally imported.
 Practitioners would assume liability risks if using a product that were not legal.
 Furthermore, as reported by the Food and Drug Branch of the California Department of Public Health, many illegally imported Chinese herbal products contain pharmaceutical drugs, artificial additives, and heavy metals such as lead or mercury.
 Health Concerns was the first company to formulate Chinese herbs in the U.S. for practitioners.
 Our products carry liability insurance and have been clinically tested for safety and purity.